0x3F3F/0x3F3F.github.io/_posts/2019-12-01-ETF-Bubble.md

 <img style="border: 0;" src="/img/2019/20191201_etf_header.jpg" />

-The main argument for [ETFs](https://en.wikipedia.org/wiki/Exchange-traded_fund) is their **low cost fees**.
+The main argument for [ETFs](https://en.wikipedia.org/wiki/Exchange-traded_fund) is guaranteed market hugging performance and  **low cost fees**.
 While an active manager might charge 1.5% (plus much more in hidden fees), a similar ETF could charge 0.5% or less.
 All else being equal, this 1% saving could compound over time to correspond to a final investment pot of 50% more when compared to an active fund.

+Here's some thoughts on why I'm not keen on using them...

 ## The Case Against ETFs